biosails/pheniqs/docs/quickstart.md

 >**Example 1.7** A complete instruction for demultiplexing with one 8bp barcode segment present on the second input segment to an [interleaved](glossary#interleaved_file_layout) SAM stream.
 The [CN](glossary#cn_auxiliary_tag), [DT](glossary#dt_auxiliary_tag), [PI](glossary#pi_auxiliary_tag), [PL](glossary#pl_auxiliary_tag), [PM](glossary#pm_auxiliary_tag) and [SM](glossary#sm_auxiliary_tag) tags are declared globally and will be added to all read groups, while the [LB](glossary#lb_auxiliary_tag) is declared individually for each read group.
 {: .example}

-The SAM [RG](glossary#rg_auxiliary_tag) header tag can contain additional metadata.
-Capitalized 2 letter directives in a pheniqs configuration file often refer to their corresponding SAM tag and can be either specified for an individual read group or globally for inclusion in all read groups.
+Sample barcodes are traditionally mapped to the SAM concept of Read Groups.
+The SAM [RG](glossary#rg_auxiliary_tag) header tag can contain additional metadata fields named with a capitalized 2 letter code that can be either specified for an individual read group or globally for inclusion in all read groups.

 >```
 @HD     VN:1.0  SO:unknown      GO:query